 oil on panel, 36″ x 36″ framed by the artist

-Although God is unseeable, His miracles are happening all around us.
+Although God is unseeable, His miracles are happening all around us, in fact, right in front of us.
 And yet we hold onto our past, lugging around our shame, our outdated paradigms, our “sins,” because they are what we “know.”
 These are what is familiar to us.

 But faith is about what we cannot see; it calls for imagination and hope in the midst of bleakness and doubt.
 The spiritual realm exists in a different quantum dimension, into which we each are given rare glimpses.
 But because we cannot explain these miracles within the limits of what we can perceive in our current realm we tend to discard them as unverifiable.
 Man turns away from the offer of grace, which is standing right in front of him, instead blaming God for all the misery in the world.